sathya-cherrygrove/consul-integration-demo/README.md

 Now open browser with http://localhost:8080/welcomeMessage and you should see the “Hello World” from consul config.

 #### Updating the Configuration at consul
-We can update the configuration consul and no need to restart the Spring Boot application if we have added the **@RefreshScope** annotation to the **DiscoveryClientController** class where configuration used.
+We can update the configuration at consul and no need to restart the Spring Boot application if we have added the **@RefreshScope** annotation to the **DiscoveryClientController** class where configuration used.

 *DiscoveryClientController*

     @RestController
     @RefreshScope
     public class DiscoveryClientController {